Genetically modified organisms

 GMO screening

-The typically used gene sequences are:
+Typically used gene sequences include:

 SureFood® GMO SCREEN 4plex 35S/NOS/FMV/IAC, Art.
 No. S2126